Ponyboy47/Plex-Monitr/README.md

 <p>defaults to true<br />
 When true, files are converted before they are moved to their corresponding Plex directory</p>

-#### Set when scheduled media file conversion tasks should begin:
+#### Set when scheduled media file conversion tasks should begin (uses a cron string):
 `-a` or `--convert-cron-start`
-<p>default is "0 0 * * *" (midnight every day)</p>
+<p>default is "0 0 * * *" (midnight every day)<br />
+For information about the Cron format, see https://en.wikipedia.org/wiki/Cron</p>

-#### Set when scheduled media file conversion tasks should be finished:
+#### Set when scheduled media file conversion tasks stops (uses a cron string):
 `-z` `--convert-cron-end`
-<p>default is "0 8 * * *" (8am every day)</p>
+<p>default is "0 8 * * *" (8am every day)<br />
+For information about the Cron format, see https://en.wikipedia.org/wiki/Cron<br />
+NOTE: If a job is running at this time, it will run to completion, but no new conversions will be started</p>

 #### Set the number of simultaneous conversion threads we can have running at one time:
 `-r` or `--convert-threads`
 <p>default is 2<br />
 NOTE: Preliminary performance testing shows that using multiple threads will still convert the same number of files in the same amount of time.
-A single thread will convert one file faster, but multiple threads convert multiple files simultaneously, but slower.
+A single thread will convert one file very fast and multiple threads convert multiple files simultaneously, but each file is converted slower.
 Overall, it tends to take the same amount of time to convert a batch of files.</p>

 #### Set whether of not to delete the original media file after converting it:
 `-o` or `--delete-original`
 <p>defaults to false<br />
 NOTE: If false, unconverted media files will be placed in the plex location along with the converted media file.
-The original file will have '.original' appended to the end of the filepath</p>
+The original file will have ' - original' appended to the end of the filename, but before the file's extension.</p>

 #### Set the container to use when converting video files:
 `-e` or `--convert-video-container`